-- Install and enable the Google App Engine Support for PHP plugin as described in Managing Plugins.
-The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Managing Plugins.
+Install the Google App Engine Support for PHP plugin on the Plugins page as described in Managing plugins.
+The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Managing plugins.

 Creating a project stub of a Google App Engine for PHP application

-- Choose New Project button on the Welcome screen. on the main menu or click the
+Select New Project button on the Welcome screen.from the main menu or click the

-In the Project Category and Options dialog, which is the first page of the New Project wizard, choose PHP in the left-hand pane.
+In the Project Category and Options dialog, which is the first page of the New Project wizard, select PHP in the left-hand pane.

-In the Application ID text box, type the identifier of your application as you specified it on the Create application page.
+In the Application ID field, type the identifier of your application as you specified it on the Create application page.

-- In the SDK directory test box, specify the path to the folder where the Google App Engine SDK for PHP is installed.
+In the SDK directory field, specify the path to the folder where the Google App Engine SDK for PHP is installed.

-- The location of the Python executable file.
-Type the path manually in the Python executable text box or click Browse and choose the Python executable in the dialog that opens.
+The location of the Python executable file.
+Type the path manually in the Python executable field or click Browse and choose the Python executable in the dialog that opens.